Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Main active accounts

-The main active accounts are:
+The main active accounts include:

 01 Fixed assets;